microsoft/sarif-tutorials/README.md

 [HTML version](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html) of the spec.
 There are also PDF and .docx versions in the [SARIF 2.1.0 CS01](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/) (Committee Specification 1) folder on the OASIS web site.

+The specification is definitive (and if we want to get really technical, the .docx version of the specification is definitive, but let's assume there are no bugs in the PDF or HTML converters).
+If it seems like something in these tutorials disagrees with the spec, let me know and I'll either fix the tutorials or make sure that a bug is filed against the spec.

 ## Disclaimer